 • manually (brush, brush, mop or rag),

-• immersion method (tubs with circulating baths, ultrasonic baths).
+• immersion method (baths with bath circulation, ultrasonic washers).

 If there is no greasy dirt on the structure, but only dust, it is enough to wash the surface with water under pressure .